 Umoja is a Swahili word meaning Unity.
 Umoja Secondary School takes this to heart with their motto, “Together We Rise,” a constant reminder of the school’s diversity and the vital role of education in any community.

-Thanks to your generous support in 2016, World Bicycle Relief’s Bicycles for Educational Empowerment Program (BEEP) began Buffalo Bicycle distributions in Kenya.
+Thanks to your generous support in 2016, World Bicycle Relief’s Bicycles for Educational Empowerment Program (BEEP) began Buffalo Bicycle distributions at Umoja Secondary School in Eldoret, Kenya.
 With bicycles, students at Umoja are rising – and thriving.

 Since 175 bicycles were distributed at the school more than a year ago, performance has increased by 50%.
 Students – girls in particular – have more control of their time, increased confidence and are recording better grades.